The History of ‘Spark of Light’

 ‘River Thurne’ October 2014

 Over the winter of 2016/17 the interior of the boat was extensively renovated, including a full rewire, new headlining and upholstery.
 Every effort has been made to preserve or replicate the interior in its original style.
 Modern features such as warm air heating, electric fridge and 240v shore power were also added to make her more comfortable.
 Spark of Light is now primarily used for PR and showcasing the Boads heritage at local events and regattas.
-She continues to be moored at Herbert Woods and may be hired for the day along with a skipper, hire Spark of Light.
+She continues to be moored at Herbert Woods.